Teemah1/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the absolute pathname of the current working directory
+0-This script prints the absolute pathname of the current working directory.
+1- This script lists the content of the current directory.